 - Pick the right social channels.
 As CEO Uri Marchand put it in a recent Medium post, “brands trying to reach gamers in the same ways they approach random website visitors quickly learn their mistake.”
 Overwolf, for instance, has learned to hit the community and social channels where young gamers actually congregate.
 For example, they created these awesome promo and reaction videos on YouTube that hype before they ever see the landing page itself.

 You’re a SaaS company looking for subscriptions to grow your business?
 Cool.
 An indie game designer hoping to release the next Flappy Bird?
 Great.
 Just generating ad revenue by providing a free tool?
 That’s terrific.
 In any case, creating a mobile-responsive app landing page is a great way to introduce yourself to an app-hungry public.
 And, heck, we’ve got several slick app landing page templates ready to get you started, so it’s something that you could launch very quickly.

-These days, there’s an impressive variety to businesses that are out there promoting an app of some sort.
+These days, there’s an impressive variety of businesses that are out there promoting an app of some sort.
 Sometimes it’s the very core of what they do.
 Other times, it’s an add-on that enhances an existing service.
 For some apps, a clean download page and a tightly run PPC campaign are all that’s needed to strike digital gold.
 But others require incredibly nuanced design, whip-smart workarounds, or Gary Kasparov levels of strategy.

 (I’d venture to say you’ve seen all three in the examples above.)

-Whatever your approach, and whatever your app is promising, you’ll need to stand out from the competition.
+Whatever your approach, though, and whatever your app is promising, you’ll need to stand out from the competition.
 An app marketing campaign that includes a few spiffy landing pages is your best bet in kickin’ off that mobile engagement loop.